open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 * **Operating system** - the acquisition board works equally well on macOS, Windows, and Linux (all distros).

-* **Processor** - A 4-core, 3.0+ GHz processor is fine for 32-channel recordings, but you'll want more cores and more speed as you scale up.
-Having a faster processor will allow you to build more complex signal chains without worrying about CPU overload.
-The GUI uses multithreading for data acquisition and recording, so having more cores is also helpful.
+* **Processor** - A 4-core, 3.0+ GHz processor is fine for most recordings.
+In general, having a faster processor will allow you to build more complex signal chains without worrying about CPU overload.
+The GUI uses multithreading for data acquisition and recording, so having more cores can also help reduce CPU load.

 * **Memory** - at least 1 GB of memory per 32 channels.